Comings And Goings: The Latest Cast Changes

 YOUNG AND RESTLESS

-Brian Gaskill (Seth): As previously reported, the PORT CHARLES (ex-Rafe) alum and vet of multiple other soaps will soon appear on Y&R as Seth, a man Nikki (Melody Thomas Scott) encounters in AA.
-He is set to make his first appearance on January 8.
+Brian Gaskill (Seth): Starting this week, the PORT CHARLES (ex-Rafe) alum and vet of multiple other soaps is appearing on Y&R as Seth, a man Nikki (Melody Thomas Scott) encounters in AA.
+He made his first appearance on January 8 and spoke to Digest about joining the cast here.

 WHO’S GOING